martinber/noaa-apt/docs/alternatives.md

 - [zacstewart/apt-decoder], written in Python, slower than the others but really simple.
 I wrote the syncing algorithm.

 - [Alexander-Barth/APTDecoder.jl], written in Julia.
-Never tested it but has false color and map overlay.
+Never tested it but has map overlay.

 - [ThatcherC/APT3000], written in JavaScript, looks very fast.